 6. Do I need a personalised fitness plan?

 In most cases, having a personalised fitness plan can be really beneficial.
 This is to ensure that you are on track to achieve your goal.

 For example, if you’re a first timer and you don’t know where to start, a more tailored approach will be just what you need.

 Most gyms only provide this if you sign up for their personal training programs or hire a personal trainer.
 And that will come at an additional cost.

 But here at Contours Express, our objective is to help each client achieve their goal in the most efficient way.
-As such, we believe everyone should be afforded their own fitness plan.
+As such, we believe everyone should be able to afford their own fitness plan.

 To do just that, we offer personal coaching, progress tracking, designing of a personalised workout program, and dietary tips as complimentary services.